jsug9/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# (project-name)
+# Leaderboard

-> In this project I build a mobile and desktop version of a website, using what I learned in HTML and CSS.
+> This website displays scores submitted by different players and also allows users to submit their scores thanks to the use of an API.

 ## Built With